Fathaah/Lowe-Path-Finding/README.md

 ## NOTES

 Currently the customer localization is implemented in the previous version of the code, through barcode scanning of any nearby items or barcodes specifically designed for localizing the customer in the store.
+A possibility of a vision based system is being studied, using cues deligently palced in the stores to detect customers current location.